Gold-Harbor-Insurance/blueskylifenet/UPLOAD-IO-FINAL.md

 ## 🎯 Summary

 This is a completely independent site for **blueskylife.io ONLY** with:
-- Only .io GTM tracking
+- Only .io Stape GTM tracking
+- Only .io GA4 tracking
 - Only .io Hotjar
 - All 3 audience landing pages
 - Same quiz flow
 - Clean, no duplicate tracking codes

+---

+## 📊 Tracking Script Order

+The scripts load in this order (important for server-side tracking):

+1. **Stape GTM** (trk.blueskylife.io)
+2. **GA4** (G-28KJ7WJ59B) ← Feeds data to Stape server container
+3. **Hotjar** (6565368)

+The GA4 snippet is critical - without it, your Facebook CAPI server events won't fire!